quinscape/domainql/README.md

 The target of the relation will be embedded as GraphQL object.
 By default, the algorithm will name the embedded object like the underlying foreign key stripped of the foreign key suffix ("_id" by default).

-Foo will receive a bull "bar" object field.
+Foo will receive a full "bar" object field.

 ### SourceField.OBJECT_AND_SCALAR